Purchasing council land

 Once you have accepted the valuation we will instruct Harlow Council Legal Services to draft the legal documents and send them to your solicitors for approval.

 Following approval from your solicitors, the signed transfer is registered at HM Land Registry and the process ends.
 You will need to pay the legal fee of £350.
-The usually takes 4 to 8 weeks.
+This usually takes 4 to 8 weeks.

 Garage sales